mitodl/mitxonline/sheets/dev-setup.md

 1. A Google account
 1. [ngrok](https://ngrok.com/) – This is a tool that makes your localhost accessible to the wider internet.
-This is necessary for authenticating your locally-running xPRO app to make changes to your Google Drive files.
+This is necessary for authenticating your locally-running MITx Online app to make changes to your Google Drive files.
 If your app is deployed somewhere or you have an equivalent tool, ngrok isn't strictly necessary, but these instructions assume its use.